Skip to content

 ADF flattening

+Applies to v3 only.
 Jira REST API v3 returns description and comment body fields in Atlassian Document Format (ADF) - a JSON document tree.
 The adapter recursively walks the tree and extracts all text node values.
 Block-level nodes (paragraph, heading, bulletList, orderedList, listItem, blockquote, codeBlock, rule, table, tableRow, tableCell, tableHeader, panel, decisionList, decisionItem, taskList, taskItem, mediaSingle, mediaGroup) receive a trailing newline.
 Trailing whitespace is trimmed from the final output.

 {